Requirements and Placement

-- Competency exam - This exam cannot be taken more than twice in any given semester.
+- Competency exam - This exam cannot be taken more than twice in a given semester and there needs to be at least a month between the two exam dates.
 It should not be confused with the Placement Exam (see below.)
 Note: No units are awarded upon successful completion of the competency exam.
 The DARS will reflect "waived by exam" in the language section to indicate that the requirement has been fulfilled.

 - Transferring credit from another college or university - The student must take USD's placement exam and submit a Petition for Transfer of Credit prior to taking a language course elsewhere.

-- Advanced Credit - Sufficiently high scores on the following tests: AP, CLEP, or IB
+- Advanced Credit - Sufficiently high scores on the following tests: AP or IB

 Placement in a Language Program

 All students--with only one exception noted below--must take the Placement Exam before taking any language courses at USD or at another college or university if they intend to transfer it.
 This is a diagnostic tool, and students should not study for it nor receive any outside assistance.
 Students who have never been exposed to the language they wish to study may request a waiver of placement in order to enroll directly in 101.

 Placement results are valid only for the academic year in which they were obtained.
 The Placement Exam may only be taken once without the express consent of the Director of Placement or the Department Chair.

 Students who place into 202 or upper division have two options to fulfill the Core Curriculum language requirement:

 - take 202 or an upper-division course, selected in consultation with the Director of that language program, or

 - take the Competency Exam (which should be done as soon as possible).